daliborgogic/detlef-app/README.md

 ### Usage

-Install a package, and any packages that it depends on
+Install a package, and any packages that it depends on:

 ```bash
 $ npm i
 ```

-Set Environment Variables
+Set Environment Variables:

 ```bash
 $ cat > .env << EOL